 Therefore as the E-Tron and I-Pace have almost exactly the same useable battery capacity at around 85kWh, the I-Pace will simply go further under normal driving conditions and while towing.
 Part of this efficiency difference is due to the fact the E-Tron is a heavier car by several hundred kilos.

 My Thoughts On The Jaguar I-Pace…

 While as purely an electric car the I-Pace competes well against the competition from the likes of Audi and Mercedes, in terms of an electric tow car its currently not competitive with a 750kg maximum towing capacity.
-The I-Pace, unfortunately, sits alongside the Mustang Mach-E with its disappointing 750 kg towing capacity.
+The I-Pace, unfortunately, sits alongside the Mustang Mach-E and BMW iX3 with their disappointing 750 kg towing capacity.

 I believe the I-Pace chassis and drivetrain are more than capable of providing a much higher towing capacity.
 The limited towing capacity is likely more to do with Jaguars concern of owners towing heavier loads and reporting a significant range decrease.
 However, that’s true of every EV, and on average when towing with an EV you should expect the range to decrease by roughly 50%.